 EP’s pulled from LP:

 “Nowhere Man” (7/8/66): “Nowhere Man”, “Drive My Car”, “Michelle”, “You Won’t See Me”.

 Look at that!
 My favorite UK EP picture sleeve and only EIGHT MONTHS after the LP!
 What an achievement!
-Guess Capitol’s decision to release “Nowhere Man” as a stand alone single, which reached #3, didn’t go unnoticed by Parlophone.
+Guess Capitol’s decision to release “Nowhere Man” six months earlier as a stand alone single, which reached #3, didn’t go unnoticed by Parlophone…….again!
 They must’ve still been feeling giddy from cashing in on the popularity of “Yesterday”, they forgot to release this EP SINGLE at an earlier date.
-Notice the inclusion of “Michelle”?
+Nice use of the same font featured on the Capitol LP “Yesterday…And Today” which was released a month earlier (see top of this blog).
+Also, notice the inclusion of “Michelle”?
 Keep reading and see why I just mentioned that groovy tune.

 But one tiny pit stop…

 Here ya go.
-The back cover of “Rubber Soul” from Italy.
-Nothing like using a year old photo which was already featured on the “Million Sellers” EP.
+The front and back cover of “Rubber Soul” from Italy.
+Notice how those “romantic” Italians altered the font.
+Especially, the letter “S”.
+Also, nothing like using a year old photo which was already featured on the “Million Sellers” EP.
 Wait.
 That wasn’t an Italian EP, therefore, changing the back cover with this photo is justified. 🙄 “Beatles 7”?
 Huh?
 What?
 At least they kept the track listing intact.

 Album: “Revolver” (8/5/66):

 Just as they did with “A Hard Day’s Night”, “Yellow Submarine / Eleanor Rigby” were pulled as a single from the LP and released the same day (8/5/66).